mackk1/AppliedQuantProject_IncubationAnalysis/README.md

 Repository for analysis of lethal and sublethal responses of _P. armatus_ to cold water temperatures.
 This analysis uses the Survival package to generate survivorship curves and determine differences in hazard between main effects.
 Lethal effects are tested in the survival files, sublethal responses are tested based on righting responses.

 **Instructions for Use and Index:**
-Conducting analysis for both Righting Response and Survival is very similar.
-Both include two markdown files, one for conducting the overall analysis and another for generating publication figures.
+Conducting analysis for both sub-lethal (righting response) and lethal (survival) effects is very similar.
+Both analyses include two markdown files, one for conducting the overall analysis and another for generating publication figures.
 Each analysis.Rmd walks through four basic steps: (1)an exploratory analysis, (2) an analysis of main effects, (3) an analysis of spatial scales, and (4) in-depth analysis for individual figures.
-Each figures.Rmd generates five figures.

-./Righting-Response/
+1. ./Righting-Response/
-    ./Figures/ - contains all figures of sublethal responses ./Righting Response Analysis.Rmd - analysis of sublethal results ./Righting Response Figures.Rmd - generation of righting response figures ./Trial1_sublethal.scv - sublethal results dataset ./Survival/
+  * ./Figures/ - contains all figures of sublethal responses
+  * ./Righting Response Analysis.Rmd - analysis of sublethal results
+  * ./Righting Response Figures.Rmd - generation of righting response figures
+  * ./Trial1_sublethal.scv - sublethal results dataset
+2. ./Survival/
-    ./Figures/ - contains all figures of lethal responses ./Survival Analysis.Rmd - analysis of lethal results ./Survival Figures.Rmd - generation of survival figures ./Trial1_survival.csv - lethal results dataset ./README
+  * ./Figures/ - contains all figures of lethal responses
+  * ./Survival Analysis.Rmd - analysis of lethal results
+  * ./Survival Figures.Rmd - generation of survival figures
+  * ./Trial1_survival.csv - lethal results dataset
+3. ./README

 **Abstract:**
 The green porcelain crab, _Petrolisthes armatus_, is an intertidal anomuran crab with a native